-Keto Chocolate Cake is the birthday worthy decadence without all the carbs you’ve been looking for.
+Keto Chocolate Cake with peanut butter filling is the birthday worthy decadence without all the carbs you’ve been looking for.
 Seriously, this Keto Cake is killin’ it.

 Keto Chocolate Cake is everything you want in a dessert.
 After all, chocolate equals happiness.
 It’s just culinary science.

 What’s better than 11 slices of happiness with 3.5 Net Carbs a slice?
 Not much!

 Well, maybe a slice of happiness with a little fruit.
 Because we love pairing low carb fruit and chocolate.
 Twice the happiness.

 PRO TIP: You haven’t lived until you’ve tried chocolate and blackberry.
 Just a little goes a long way and you don’t need to kick up your carbs count by overloading.
 Sweet with just a little bite!
 Check out our Low Carb Fruit list for other approved low carb fruits.

 Don’t forget how well chocolate and peanut butter go together.
 You can have your cake (just like the photos here) and eat it, too.